svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 #### WebSecurityConfig

-WebSecurityConfig class extends WebSecurityConfigurerAdapter to provide custom security configuration.
+The `WebSecurityConfig` class extends `WebSecurityConfigurerAdapter` to provide custom security configuration.

-Following beans are configured and instantiated in this class:
+The following beans are configured and instantiated in this class:

-1. AjaxLoginProcessingFilter
+- `AjaxLoginProcessingFilter`
-2. JwtTokenAuthenticationProcessingFilter
+- `JwtTokenAuthenticationProcessingFilter`
-3. AuthenticationManager
+- `AuthenticationManager`
-4. BCryptPasswordEncoder
+- `BCryptPasswordEncoder`

-Also, inside ```WebSecurityConfig#configure(HttpSecurity http)``` method we'll configure patterns to define protected/unprotected API endpoints.
-Please note that we have disabled CSRF protection because we are not using Cookies.
+In addition, the `WebSecurityConfig#configure(HttpSecurity http)` method is used to define patterns for protected and unprotected API endpoints.
+Note that CSRF protection is disabled, since the application does not use cookies.

 ```java
 @Configuration